Updated on: 20 July 2023

 Transfer switches vary in the number of circuits they contain, and you could seek advice on how many you need to be wired to your utility panel.

 With a more powerful generator of around 7500 running watts, you can generally choose a transfer switch that has between 6 and 10 circuits.
 With a less powerful generator you may only need a switch with 1 or 2 circuits.
 The thing to remember is to avoid overloading the generator by not selecting the right transfer switch and number of circuits for the size of your generator as this could end up in tears.
 Again, seek professional advice if in any doubt.

-It's worth mentioning that Westinghouse offer a dedicated Automatic Transfer Switch with an innovative technology for some of their higher powered models, such as the Westinghouse WGen9500.
-It offers the benefit of not needing an electrician for installation and will allow you to make full use of your generator to automatically transfer utility power to you home.
+It’s worth mentioning that Westinghouse offer a dedicated Automatic Smart Transfer Switch with an innovative technology for some of their higher-powered models, such as the Westinghouse WGen9500.
+It offers the benefit of not needing an electrician for installation and will allow you to make full use of your generator to automatically transfer utility power into your home.